The Didactic Curriculum

 - Gerald Klatskin Lecture given each year by an eminent hepatologist

 - Samuel Kushlan Lecture given each year by an eminent gastroenterologist

-These lectures are given four times a week at noon, during the summer covering a large number of topics.
+During the summer and into the early fall the Emergency Medicine Lecture Series (EMLS) are given four times a week at noon covering a large number of topics.
 They are open to all housestaff but are specifically focused on the needs of new interns.
 They cover a vast array of topics which cover the nuts and bolts of subjects that it is felt new interns should become familiar with soon.
 These subjects include a talk of how to present patients during Work Rounds, important topics in every subspecialty in Internal Medicine including critical care medicine, problems in neurology, dermatology, psychiatry, medical ethics, legal aspects of medicine, quality assurance issues etc. They are held at Yale and at the V.A. and posted online for review afterwards.

 These lectures are held at Yale and the V.A. three afternoons a week from September until June.
 They cover a curriculum.

 Ambulatory Medicine Lectures:

 Topics in outpatient medicine are covered year as part of the Preclinic Conference held prior to Continuity Clinics each week.
 The topics are based on a formal curriculum provided to each resident on a CD-ROM (see section on Preclinic Conference under Ambulatory Education)